blakedietz/blakedietz.me/content/blog/elixir-learnings-2020-week-1/index.md

 ### Prototyping

 Prototyping in elixir is a breath of fresh air.
 You don't need to worry about setting break points in your code in order to interact with the current program state.
-Instead you can use iex to load in all of your elixir applications to work with functions and application state.
+Instead you can use iex to load in all of your elixir applications to work with functions and application state all from within a repl.

 Running `iex -S mix` allows you to load all of your application into memory.
 From there you can run any functions defined in modules of your applications that are loaded by your `mix.exs`.